Table of Contents

 UCIRO shall include a statement in the initial e-mail they send out to all complainants that says “Union members may have rights under their respective Collective Bargaining Agreements.
 For more information you may contact your union or Labor Relations at email@example.com or https://hr.uw.edu/labor/unions.”

+Section 6.
 The Union and the University are committed to a diverse ASE workforce.
 Therefore, the parties will establish a joint committee to discuss methods of recruiting and retaining, and encouraging career development of, ASEs who belong to underrepresented groups as defined in the University Handbook.
 The parties will also discuss and develop ways of improving the climate of ASE workplaces, particularly in cases when ASEs perceive disparate treatment (for example, as a result of native language/dialect or parental status).

-Equity Survey.
 Starting in Academic Year 2018-2019 and every year thereafter, the Union and the University shall jointly administer an equity survey for all ASEs focused on ASE-specific concerns.
 In the first Quarter following ratification, the University and the Union shall jointly agree upon baseline questions to be used through the life of the contract.
 In Fall Quarter of each year the survey shall be distributed through a low cost platform (Catalyst Google, Survey Monkey, etc.) to all ASEs.
 In addition, any department or hiring unit may decide, on a volunteer basis, to jointly develop a department-specific survey, with additional questions to be distributed by a Department Chair or designee and an ASE in the Department designated by the Union.
 Responses from all surveys shall be available to the Union and the University.
 Once the surveys have closed and no later than the end of Spring quarter of that year, the Union and the University shall hold a Joint Labor Management meeting to discuss results and strategize further steps for promoting equity, inclusion, transparency and accountability.

+Section 7.
 Workplace Behavior.
 The Employer and the Union agree that all employees should work in an environment that fosters mutual respect and professionalism.
 The parties agree that all employees should be free from everyday exchanges—including words and actions—that denigrate or exclude individuals based on their membership in a group or class.
 The parties agree that such inappropriate behavior in the workplace does not further the University’s business needs, employee well-being, or productivity.
 All employees are responsible for contributing to such an environment and are expected to treat others with courtesy and respect.

 Inappropriate workplace behavior by ASEs, Faculty, supervisors and/or managers will not be tolerated.

-If an employee believes they have been subjected to inappropriate behavior the employee may take action as described in Section 4.
+Section 8.
 Lactation.
 The University shall provide a reasonable amount of break time for an ASE to express breast milk for the nursing child each time such employee has need to express the milk.
 The University shall provide a space, other than a public bathroom, that is clean, shielded from view, and free from intrusion from coworkers and the public, in reasonable proximity to the lactating parent’s work location which may be used to express breast milk.
 The University shall ensure that employees have access to adequate space to store a pump and an insulated food container.

 The University shall maintain a webpage listing the established lactation stations of which the University is aware, to include access instructions, and what equipment is available at each station (e.g., sink, refrigerator).
 It is understood that the lactation stations listed on this webpage do not represent a comprehensive list.
 The parties may add lactation stations to this webpage periodically, which will be discussed at the request of either party.
 These lactation stations will be available to all ASEs.
 The website address for the lactation stations will be included in ASE appointment letters.

+Section 9.
 Bathroom Equity.
 The University shall provide that all ASEs have adequate access to all-gender bathrooms.
 Adequate access may include a reasonable amount of travel time.

 The University shall publicize the location of every all gender bathroom on campus on a website.